Prefixes, Chat Commands and Other non-Menu Functions

 Please use this with care.
 Just because someone is set to public or group access does not mean they have given you blanket permission to mess with their collar without engaging them in play or conversation first.

-The Channel number can also be changed this way.
+The Channel number can also be changed this way (owner access only).
 To change the channel number, type

 [prefix] channel 0 : enables the collar to listen to commands in local chat.